-Republican Jewish Coalition ‘Offended And Appalled’ By Marjorie Taylor Greene’s Comments, Behavior
+Republican Jewish Coalition 'Offended And Appalled' By Marjorie Taylor Greene's Comments, Behavior

-In a statement released on Friday, the Republican Jewish Coalition condemned GOP Rep. Marjorie Taylor Greene of Georgia, saying that it is “offended and appalled” by her words and actions.
+In a statement released on Friday, the Republican Jewish Coalition condemned GOP Rep. Marjorie Taylor Greene of Georgia, saying it was "offended and appalled" by her words and actions.

-The group began by noting that it has never hesitated to condemn anti-Semitic comments, whether from Democrats or Republicans, and said that the same has to be done in the case of Greene.
+The group began by noting it has never hesitated to condemn anti-Semitic comments, whether from Democrats or Republicans, and said that the same has to be done in the case of Greene.

 The organization pointed out that it never gets involved in GOP primary races, but had to make two exceptions.
 It supported Randy Feenstra over Rep. Steve King in Iowa, who had a history of racist comments.
 Feenstra ultimately defeated King.